n-ralin/quiet-drafts/README.md

 # quiet-drafts

-A small collection of structural notes, models and quiet thought experiments.
+A small collection of structural notes on systems, incentives and institutional behaviour.

+No schedule.
+No advocacy.
+No predictions.
-No schedule, no agenda, no affiliations.
+No affiliations.

-Just drafts.
+Models only.
+Dry, limited, non-prescriptive.

+Each draft describes one mechanism or interaction layer.
+They are independent, non-sequential, and intentionally incomplete.

+(Work in progress.)